grodarte/phase-1-project/README.md

 ## Description

 For my project, I chose to create an application that displays Rick and Morty characters.
 Upon initially visiting the application, all characters are displayed on the page.
-There are a couple of features allowing the user to filter which characters are displayed.
-These include searching a character name, and filtering the characters by episode.
+The application includes two features allowing the user to filter which characters are displayed on the page.
+These include searching a character by name, and filtering the characters by episode.

 ## Features